metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_loki_stack_v1beta1_manifest.md

 Optional:

 - `limits` (Attributes) Limits defines the per-tenant limits to be applied to log stream processing and the per-tenant the config overrides. (see [below for nested schema](#nestedatt--spec--limits))
-- `management_state` (String) ManagementState defines if the CR should be managed by the operator or not.Default is managed.
+- `management_state` (String) ManagementState defines if the CR should be managed by the operator or not.
+Default is managed.
 - `replication_factor` (Number) ReplicationFactor defines the policy for log stream replication.
 - `rules` (Attributes) Rules defines the spec for the ruler component (see [below for nested schema](#nestedatt--spec--rules))
 - `template` (Attributes) Template defines the resource/limits/tolerations/nodeselectors per component (see [below for nested schema](#nestedatt--spec--template))